By Jonathan Andreas, Updated 2019/05/19

 All economists realize that GDP is a flawed measure of economic wellbeing and numerous economists have tried to replace it with a better measure of wellbeing.
 All have failed because GDP is simpler and more useful than all past proposals.
 MELI could finally dethrone GDP if we can develop a primary protocol for measuring it that economists can agree upon.
 Dethroning GDP could have broad implications for economic policy which will touch everyone’s lives.

 In sum, mmutilitarianism is money-metric utilitarianism.
-It is a mutation of questionable morality and it should be replaced by medianism.
-This is a clear improvement, and it is cheap and simple to do.
+It is a mutation of dubious morality and it should be augmented by more accurate ethical systems.
+One cheap, simple improvement that maintains the precision of mmutilitarianism and improves on its accuracy is medianism.
 Although it is only a modest improvement, when multiplied across multiple policies that affect billions of people over decades, it is well worth the tiny investment it would require.

-Hicks and Allen also showed that there there could be increasing marginal utility of money too, but that idea is so ridiculous that few people have ever tried to argue that it could be the norm.
-Some wealthy elites have made the argument, but not many.
-Note that it requires some fairly strong psychological assumptions to make it possible for a demand curve to slope downward in the presence of constant or increasing marginal utility of money, but most neoclassical economists were happy to reject utilitarianism and they did not do much to explore the realism of their new theory.
+Hicks and Allen also showed that there there could be increasing marginal utility of money too, but that idea is so ridiculous that few people have ever tried to argue that it could be an important part of human psychology except for explaining some minor points like the existence of discrete goods.
+Note that it requires some fairly strong psychological assumptions to make it possible for a demand curve to slope downward in the presence of constant or increasing marginal utility of money, but most neoclassical economists were so eager to reject utilitarianism that they did not do much to explore the realism of their new theory.